graywh/draft_manager/README.markdown

 A script to help manage your offline fantasy sports drafts.

-Currently implemented in R, this script reads a tab-delimited text file of draft picks and prints some information including remaining auction budget, maximum bid, and roster breakdown.
+Currently implemented in R, this script reads a text file of draft picks and prints some information including remaining auction budget, maximum bid, and roster breakdown.

 ## Input File